Public Dislosure Statement

 9. Foreign currency risk

 The Company is exposed to the effects of foreign exchange rate fluctuations primarily because of its foreign currency denominated underwriting revenues and expenses.
 Foreign currency denominated assets and liabilities, together with firm and probable purchase and sale commitments give rise to foreign exchange exposure.
-Exposure to foreign currency risks is monitored on an ongoing basis.
+Exposure to foreign currency risks are monitored on an ongoing basis.

 The Company does not use derivative financial instruments to hedge its foreign currency risks.